 Sources and Types of Gravitational Waves

-Since we can’t generate detectable gravitational waves on Earth, the only way to study them is to look to the places in the Universe where they are generated by nature.
-The Universe is filled with incredibly massive objects that undergo rapid accelerations (things like orbiting pairs of black holes and neutron stars, or stars blowing up at the ends of their lives).
-LIGO scientists have defined four categories of gravitational waves based on what causes them.
-These categories are: Continuous Gravitational Waves, Compact Binary Inspiral Gravitational Waves, Stochastic Gravitational Waves, and Burst Gravitational Waves.
-Each one generates a unique “fingerprint” or characteristic vibrational signature that LIGO's interferometers can sense, and that researchers can look for in LIGO’s data.
-They are described in more detail below.
+It turns out that the Universe is filled with incredibly massive objects that undergo rapid accelerations that by their nature, generate gravitational waves that we can actually detect.
+Examples of such things are orbiting pairs of black holes and neutron stars, or massive stars blowing up at the ends of their lives.
+LIGO scientists have defined four categories of gravitational waves based on what generates them: Continuous, Compact Binary Inspiral, Stochastic, and Burst.
+Each category of objects generates a unique or characteristic set of signal that LIGO's interferometers can sense, and that researchers can look for in LIGO’s data.
+Read on to learn more about the different objects and events that LIGO is looking for.

 Continuous Gravitational Waves

-Continuous gravitational waves are thought to be produced by a single spinning massive object, like a neutron star.
+Continuous gravitational waves are thought to be produced by a single spinning massive object like a neutron star.
 Any bumps on or imperfections in the spherical shape of this star will generate gravitational waves as it spins.
-If the spin rate of the star stays constant, so too do the gravitational waves it emits.
+If the spin-rate of the star stays constant, so too are the gravitational waves it emits.
 That is, the gravitational wave is continuously the same frequency and amplitude (like a singer holding a single note).
-Naturally, then, these are called “Continuous Gravitational Waves”.
+That's why these are called “Continuous Gravitational Waves”.
 Researchers have created simulations of what an arriving continuous gravitational wave would sound like if the signal LIGO detected was converted into a sound.
 Click on "Continuous Gravitational Wave Signal" below to hear what the gravitational waves from a spinning neutron star would "sound" like to LIGO.

 (Credit: SXS Collaboration, http://www.black-holes.org)